stanford-rc/www.sherlock.stanford.edu/src/docs/overview/transition.md

 ## How to differentiate clusters?

-!!! tldr "Determine the Sherlock version"
+!!! info "Determine the Sherlock version"

     To check which cluster environment you're running on, check the value of the `$SHERLOCK` environment variable.